pidconsortium/EPIC-API-v2/INSTALL.md

 ```

 Normally the handle server is case insensitive.
 But the handles created, updated
-and retrieved via the EPIC API arei case sensitive.
+and retrieved via the EPIC API are case sensitive.
 Put the handle server in
 case sensitive mode to be consistent.
 This is done by modifying following in
 `config.dct` in the `server_config` section: